samrobbins85/linux-post-install/README.md

 1. Open Firefox and log in
 2. Let all the extensions install and log in to them all
-3. Under `Customize` enable the bookmark bar
+3. Under `Customize`
+    * Enable the bookmark bar
+    * Disable the title bar

 ## Calendar